jasser-cherif/My-Calculator/README.md

 # My-Calculator
-My Calculator is a web application that represent an online calculator
+My-Calculator is a web application that represent an online calculator